Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Extension: boundary-aware transportation of Gaussian models

 where $ \widetilde{T}_g(s, x)= \mathcal{N}(x, \, s \cdot \widehat{\mathbf{a}}_{0,1}) $ and $ \widetilde{W}_g(s, x)= \mathcal{N}(x, \, s \cdot \widehat{\mathbf{a}}_{1,0}) $.
 In the next section, we investigate performance of \eqref{eq:convex_displacement_interpolation_bnd_aware} for the transonic flow test case.

-Some comments are in order.
-First, registration provides sub-optimal --- in the sense of optimal transportation --- bijective-in-$\Omega$ approximations of the Gaussian maps obtained using \eqref{forwaedm_gaussian}: {we can thus interpret $\widetilde{T}_g$ and $\widetilde{W}_g$ as approximate projections of the actions on marked points of the optimal transport maps ${T}_g$ and ${W}_g$ onto the space of bijective maps in $\Omega$.} Second, we cannot in general guarantee that $\widetilde{T}_g$ and $\widetilde{W}_g$ are bijections in $\Omega$ for all $s\in [0,1]$: nevertheless, in our experience, provided that the distance --- in the sense of Wasserstein --- between the Gaussian models associated with $P_{\rm hf}^{+,0}$ and $P_{\rm hf}^{+,1}$ is moderate, the approach leads to bijective maps for all $s\in [0,1]$.
+Registration provides sub-optimal --- in the sense of optimal transportation --- bijective-in-$\Omega$ approximations of the Gaussian maps obtained using \eqref{forwaedm_gaussian}: {we can thus interpret $\widetilde{T}_g$ and $\widetilde{W}_g$ as approximate projections of the actions on marked points of the optimal transport maps ${T}_g$ and ${W}_g$ onto the space of bijective maps in $\Omega$.}